 Paul’s trip as a prisoner is shown in this map (a map of the Mediterranean).

-Now after the Fast in the reading below means after the Day of Atonement which implies winter and strong winds are approaching.
+, in the reading below means after the Day of Atonement (Yom Kippur), September-October late, with the Equinox 21 September, and implies winter and the associated storm winds that come at this time year.

 Paul Sails for Rome and prison

 27:1 When it was decided that we should sail to Italy, Paul and some other prisoners were transferred to a centurion named Julius, who belonged to the emperor’s division.
 2 After boarding a ship from Adramyttium that was about to sail to the ports on the coast of Asia, we put out to sea.
 Aristarchus, a Macedonian from Thessalonica, went with us.